Skip navigation

 Testicular changes

 Testicular cancer is less common than prostate cancer, but testicular changes can happen as men age.
-A urologist can check for abnormalities like growths or lumps and discuss how you can perform an at-home testicular exam in-between visits.
+A urologist can check for abnormalities like growths or lumps and discuss how you can perform an at-home testicular exam in between visits.

 Kidney health

-Kidney stones—small stones formed in the kidneys from crystalizing urine—are caused by chemical imbalances and slowly grow over time.
+Kidney stones—small stones formed in the kidneys from crystallizing urine—are caused by chemical imbalances and slowly grow over time.
 Some men experience kidney stones throughout their lives.
 Others show symptoms as they age.
 Kidney stones can become extremely painful and may require medical treatment if the stone does not pass through urination.

 Make an appointment with a urologist immediately if you have symptoms like blood in your urine.